Get our weekly newsletter that 305K+ startup teams read

 All of this progress wouldn’t be possible without a founding team that had the experience and ability to execute on this massive mission.

-His work on universal vaccines was featured in Netflix’s How to Prevent a Pandemic, where he supported an international research team over 4 years to prove the technology in-vivo, and managed to gather a team of remarkable scientists from USF, Pfizer, Genentech, and others.
+His work on universal vaccines was featured in Netflix’s How to Prevent a Pandemic, where he supported an international research team over 4 years, and managed a team of remarkable scientists from USF, Pfizer, Genentech, and others.

 Centivax Founders - NFX